FreddyE1982/stsmoddergui/futures.md

   overlay, tick animations alongside duration tracking, and broadcast progress updates through `PLUGIN_MANAGER` so plugins can mirror transitions or extend them with custom shaders.
+- [todo] **Overlay trigger diagnostics console** – Build a live inspector that lists registered overlay triggers, highlights their predicates and shows the last payload each trigger consumed.
+Usage: add `overlay_manager().trigger_map()` and a lightweight CLI/overlay that visualises trigger cooldowns plus recent executions so designers can iterate on automation rules without diving into logs.
 - [todo] **In-process compact loader activation** – Teach the compact bundling pipeline to hydrate `.pystsmod` archives directly inside the ModTheSpire JVM.
 Usage: extend the generated loader jar to bootstrap the Python runtime,